 The Creditors Voluntary Liquidation Process

-If a company is unable to pay its debts and is no longer viable then a Creditors Voluntary Liquidation (CVL) is often the best option.
+If a company is unable to pay its debts and is no longer viable then a Creditors Voluntary Liquidation (CVL) tends to be the best option.
 The directors start the process by appointing a licensed insolvency practitioner to put together a statement of affairs of the company and contact all the creditors.
 In a CVL, there are two key meetings.
 Firstly, a meeting with the company members and shareholders, secondly, a meeting with the company’s creditors.

 What Happens In The Meetings?